restatedev/documentation/docs/restate/deployment.md

 ---
 sidebar_position: 3
-description: ""
+description: "Deploy Restate on Kubernetes with this guide."
 ---

 # Deployment

-This page contains some walkthroughs to deploy Restate and services.

-## Deploying Restate

 Restate is currently a single binary that contains everything you need.
 It exposes three services by default, each on different ports: